 How do you find more customers, who look like your best customers?

 You find more customers who look like your best customers by attaching the Early Majority with materials they can relate to – Voice of the Customer Stories.

-In 2008 a company called Vivisimo was stuck in the Chasm.
+A company called Vivisimo was stuck in the Chasm.
 You might not know Vivisimo, but you are familiar with where Vivisimo lives today.
 Today, Vivisimo technology is one of the core elements of IBM’s Watson.

 Vivisimo had sold some impressive customers.
 Including Airbus, Pfizer, T Rowe Price, Fidelity, P&G, John Hopkins University, Cisco, the US Airforce and the US National Library of Medicine, and many other notables.

 Still, outside of the world of search-based software applications, no one knew who Vivisimo was.

 Vivisimo realized they had no clue how their customers were using their software to improve their business operations and create measurable value.